alex-laycalvert/ghtui/README.md

 # gtui

-An interactive Terminal User Interface (TUI) for GitHub using the `gh` GitHub CLI.
+An interactive Terminal User Interface (TUI) for GitHub built in Go.